gnu-octave/instrument-control/README.md

 ============

-The Instrument control package provides low level I/O functions for serial, i2c, spi, parallel, tcp, gpib, vxi11, modbus, udp and usbtmc interfaces.
+The Instrument control package provides low level I/O functions for serial, i2c, spi, parallel, tcp, gpib, vxi11, visa, modbus, udp and usbtmc interfaces.

 It attempts to provide the same function calls as the Matlab toolkit, as well as additional functionality.